Layr-Labs/eigenlayer-contracts/docs/core/StrategyManager.md

 external returns (uint256[] memory);

 /**
- * @notice Removes a single strategy's shares from storage and transfers the underlying tokens for the slashId to the slash escrow.
+ * @notice Removes a single strategy's shares from storage and transfers the underlying tokens for the slashId to the redistribution recipient.
+ * @dev Reverts if SLASH_RESOLUTION_DELAY_BLOCKS has not elapsed since the slash was recorded.
+ * @dev Reverts if clearing is paused via PAUSED_BURNING_AND_REDISTRIBUTION.
  * @param operatorSet The operator set to burn shares in.
  * @param slashId The slash ID to burn shares in.
  * @param strategy The strategy to burn shares in.
- * @return The amount of shares that were burned.
+ * @return The amount of tokens transferred to the redistribution recipient.
  */
 function clearBurnOrRedistributableSharesByStrategy(
     OperatorSet calldata operatorSet,